Boeing B-29 Superfortress variants: XB-29

 The XB-29, Boeing Model 345, was the first accepted prototype or experimental model delivered to the Army Air Corps, incorporating a number of improvements on the design originally submitted, including more and larger guns and self-sealing fuel tanks.
 Two aircraft were ordered in August 1940, and a third was ordered in December.
 A mockup was completed in the spring of 1941, and it first flew on September 21, 1942.

 Testing was conducted on the XB-29 until February 18, 1943, when the second prototype crashed.
 The flight was conducted by Boeing's chief test pilot, Edmund T. "Eddie" Allen on a two-hour powerplant performance test.
 The accident happened when leaking fuel from a filler cap in the wing leading edge ran down inside the leading-edge and ignited.
 The fire spread to the engines, and due to the much reduced power, the aircraft, unable to climb, crashed into the Frye meat-packing plant.
 The crash demolished the majority of the packing plant and killed all eleven XB-29 crew, 22 employees at the plant, and one fireman.
-Many elite Boeing personnel involved in the design perished in the accident; the pilot, Allen, was chief of the Research Division.
+Many leading Boeing personnel involved in the design perished in the accident; the pilot, Allen, was chief of the Research Division.
 After the crash, the United States Army Air Forces and a congressional committee headed by then-Senator Harry S. Truman investigated the B-29 program, issuing a scathing report, prompting the Army Air Forces to take control of the program.